 Private Money Lenders in Vancouver BC

-It is worth noting that it is extremely difficult to find a private lender who will put down a 30-year mortgage, so if you are planning on being the owner-occupier, you would need to have a credible reason why you don’t want to use a conventional lender and the funding in place to pay off the mortgage within several years.
-If you are looking for a passive income with real estate, private lenders can make a great source.
+It is worth noting that it is extremely difficult to find a private lender who will provide a term that exceeds 2 years.
+You would need to have a credible reason why you cannot pay off the mortgage within several years.
 Here are four reasons why private lending works well for both the borrower and the lender.

-Bad Credit Mortgage Lenders in Vancouver
+Bad Credit Mortgage Lenders In Vancouver

 Getting A Bad Credit Mortgage In Vancouver

 If you’re looking inside metro Vancouver and the closest suburbs, private lenders will want you to put down 25 percent or more in many cases, in order to get an LTV (loan-to-value) ratio of no more than 75 percent.
-This means that if you buy a house for $410,000 with an appraised value of $400,000, you’ll need to have at least $110,000 to put down plus applicable set up fees.
+This means that if you buy a house for $400,000 with an appraised value of $400,000, you’ll need to have at least $100,000 to put down plus applicable set up fees.
 This gets your mortgage to $300,000, which is 75 percent of the appraised value.

 Why is the LTV ratio so important?
 Private lenders don’t ask to see your credit score, because that’s not part of their calculation.
 Instead, they use the value of the property.
 Because of the degree of risk, they make their decision on the basis of whether or not they could get their money back if they foreclosed on the property and sold it.
 So the appraisal is the key document when putting together an application with a private lender.